yurbika/Thai-Food/README.md

 ## <div name="design"> 🔱 Design </div>

-<p>The design was about establishing an thai ambience.
-Colors were chosen by restaurante logo and a adjusted a little bit to thailands color platte.
-Also the font supports the tropic enviroment.
+<p>The design was about establishing a thai ambience.
+Colors were chosen by the restaurants logo and a adjusted a little bit to thailands color platte.
+Also the font supports the tropical environment.
 I started with a moodboard in adobe xd and structured a visuale plan for me.
-Created the background, recreated the logo,searched for fitting svgs.
+Created the background, recreated the logo,searched for fitting svgs on the internet.

-I worked with AI to adjust the svgs for my purpose.
-Also created the background myself, which represents the lotus in the top down view.
-The big lotus svg a accompanies through out the whole website, to ensure a perfectly clean and beautiful view.</p>
+I worked with adobe illustrator to adjust the svgs for my purpose.
+Furthermore the background is designed by myself.
+The big lotus svg accompanies throughout the whole website, to ensure a clean and esthetic flair.</p>

 | Color        | Hex                                                                |
 | ------------ | ------------------------------------------------------------------ |